corneliu37/SimulatorWaterNetworkLoopMethod/README.md

 Simulator algorithm for water networks based on loop method

-Simulation of water networks by using the loop method and Newton-Raphson numerical method  (wat_dem1.m)
+Simulation of water networks by using the loop method and Newton-Raphson numerical method  (wat_dem1.m) : the simulation starts with running the Matlab function wat_dem1.m

 There are given the nodal consumptions, the characteristics of the pipes, head value of reference main head node, inflows/outflows.